 This is what blogs used to be for.
 For journal writing that may or may not be seen by anyone or everyone.
 For writing things down that I didn’t want to forget.
 That was how this blog was actually born.
 I am a writer by hobby and have loved using this blog for so many reasons, but honestly, the most important one is to keep a diary of events that happened that maybe one day, my kids will read and hear my perspecive and my story about what happened, what transpired and what my story was during that time.
 Theirs will be different.
-They will have their own story to tell of the 2020 Coronavirus, COVID-19, the sprind break they didn’t get, the school closures, the social isolating, etc.
+They will have their own story to tell of the 2020 Coronavirus, COVID-19, the sprind break they didn’t get, how they always had to be in an N95 Mask, the school closures, the social isolating, etc.

 This my story.
 As a Mom of 4, 3 kids with a rare mediacal condition, 1 with diabetes and a not an fucking clue on what to actually do.
 But fake it till you make it.
 Smoke and mirrors.
 They think we know everything, so we pretend we do.
 But in reality, we know jack shit.

 I feel like Friday, March 13th was the day everything fell apart.
 When Walt Disney World announced it was closing around 4pm, that was when I began to start to feel more like, holy shit…this is now real.
 No more tuning out the news, no more “thinking” that this was just going to be something we would read about.

 My parents were leaving the next day for back home.
 NY Yankees had canceled the rest of Spring Training and my parents now wanted to get home.
 I did’t blame them.
 So we had dinner at Bonefish, talked about how crazy the world was, said our good-byes and then we rushed to Publix at 8pm because we had a feeling that things would begin to get craizer.
 So we did our shopping, stocked up and went home.